 To learn more about a dog you see here, click on the dog’s picture and a brief description will appear.
 If a dog interests you, we would be happy to discuss in greater detail that dog’s likelihood of being a match for your goals and lifestyle.
 Dogs are made available for adoption after we assess their behavior and medical needs.
 Some dogs may be matched with applicants before being listed on this page.

 You can reach a YGRR Adoption Counselor by e-mail at [email protected] or by phone at 978-568-9738.

 We look forward to helping you find a great match and helping these lovely dogs find their forever family!

-Yeah, yeah, I know I’m not a golden.
-No matter how hard I try, I just can’t seem to grow a fluffy coat.
+Wink-wink!
+I’m totally a golden!
+Can’t you tell!?
+No?
+Well you must be blind!!
+I mean, I do have a shorter coat…but no matter how hard I try, I just can’t seem to grow a fluffy coat.
 What I lack in fluff, I make up for in love and I can’t wait to have a family that loves me back.
 I was from a tough situation where I was yelled at a lot, wasn’t exercised enough, and was the mother of a couple litters.
 Sometimes I can be a little skeptical of meeting strangers, but it’s because I’m not sure what they’re going to do to me.
 Are they going to be nice?
 Are they going to yell?
 I’d like somebody that can support me and show me that people are okay.
 Once I get to know you, I’m a total love muffin.
 I could just hang out with you all day!

 Contact the adoption office so we can start working on our beach bodies together!
 I’ll be here hanging out and looking cute.